flaneurette/Astrology/README.md

 # 3rd party license
 This class uses 3rd party software:

-VIS.js for graphics.
-See license for use.
+- VIS.js for graphics.
+See VIS license for use, no warranty given.
+- noUiSlider.
+See noUiSlider license for use, no warranty given.
-The database was calculated and populated with astro.com sweph
+- Database was calculated and populated with astro.com PHP sweph, no warranty given.

 # Security
 For now, it is not advised to run this software on a live server.
 Instead, it would be better to run it locally.